-The first round of the fieldwork activities has been implemented in the selected regions leading to very interesting results.
-The overview of the work implemented so far is available here.
+The two rounds of the fieldwork activities have been implemented in the selected regions leading to very interesting results.
+The overview of the work implemented is available at the links below

 Learn about the target regions and find more information about each case study (in national language) and join HiReach activities in your area: